Write us

 What is included in this tour?

-• Welcome by our representative upon arrival
+• Welcome by our representative upon arrival.

-• Airport arrival and departure transfers
+• Airport arrival and departure transfers.

 • All entrance fees according to the itinerary

-• Professional bilingual tour guide
+• A professional bilingual tour guide

-• Muleteer on the Salkantay Trek
+• A muleteer on the Salkantay Trek

-• Inflatable Therm-a-Rest mattress with cover
+• An inflatable Therm-a-Rest mattress with a cover

-• Inflatable pillow with cover
+• An inflatable pillow with a cover

 • A pair of hiking poles